CFC-Servers/cfc_glua_style_guidelines/README.md

   local a = 3 -- This is also good

   -- Bad
-  --This comment is too close to the operator local a = 3-- This comment starts too close to the 3
+  --This comment doesn't have a space before it local a = 3-- This comment starts too close to the 3
   ```